mfhsieh/leaflet-multi-markers/README.md

 A Leaflet plugin for displaying a large number of highly customizable markers, such as those from a CSV file read using [Papa Parse](https://www.papaparse.com/).
 It can easily handle both overall and individual settings for icons, markers, and popups.
 Tested on desktop and mobile versions of Chrome, Edge, Firefox, and Safari.

 L.MultiMarkers inherits from [L.LayerGroup](https://leafletjs.com/reference.html#layergroup).
-And this plugin utilizes [Leaflet.IconEx](https://github.com/mfhsieh/leaflet-iconex) to display marker icons.
+And this plugin utilizes [Leaflet.IconEx](https://github.com/mfhsieh/leaflet-iconex) to display icons.

 * Demo Page: [demo](https://mfhsieh.github.io/leaflet-multi-markers/) (code: [index.html](index.html), data: [example.csv](examples/example.csv))
 * Current Version: v1.0.0